piku235/JungiThemeBundle/Resources/doc/tutorials/creating-theme.md

 </theme-mapping>
 ```

-We can save this theme mapping file into `Resources/config` as `theme.xml`.
+We can save this theme mapping file into the `Resources/config` directory as `theme.xml`.

 ### Step 3: Loading the created theme mapping file

 Now that the JungiThemeBundle could notice our theme we must load the created theme mapping file.
-We can achieve that by
+We can accomplish that
-using a theme mapping loader which will load all themes contained in a theme mapping file to a theme manager.
-We can do
+by using a theme mapping loader which will load all themes contained in a theme mapping file to the theme source.
-that in the method `build` of bundle.

 Finally the bundle class should looks like below: